rabbitmq/rabbitmq-website/site/management.md

 RabbitMQ can be configured to use [JWT-encoded OAuth 2.0 access tokens](https://github.com/rabbitmq/rabbitmq-auth-backend-oauth2) to authenticate client applications and management UI users.
 When doing so, the management UI does not automatically redirect users to authenticate against the OAuth 2 server, this must be configured separately.
-Currently, **Authorization code flow with PKCE** has been tested against the following Authorization servers:
+Currently, **Authorization code flow with PKCE** is tested with the following Authorization servers:

 * [UAA](https://github.com/cloudfoundry/uaa)
 * [Keycloak](https://www.keycloak.org/)